ryantd42/NY-Legislative-Git/2023/A6500A-2023/bill.md

- Introduced by M. of A. CURRAN -- read once and referred to the Committee on  Local  Governments  -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee
+ Introduced by M. of A. CURRAN -- read once and referred to the Committee on  Local  Governments  -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee --  recommitted to the Committee on Local Governments in accordance with Assembly Rule 3,  sec.
+2 -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT authorizing the  town  of  Hempstead  to  transfer  ownership  of certain parkland to the village of Freeport

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS: